Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 ![](img/Using_SpiraTest_with_MS-TFS_91.png)

-The table lists each of the incident severities available in SpiraTeam and provides you with the ability to enter the matching TFS severity value for each one.
-To make this easier, we recommend that inside the Administration \> Edit Incident Severities screen you first make any statuses not used in TFS inactive in SpiraTeam.
+The table lists each of the incident severities available in Spira and provides you with the ability to enter the matching TFS severity value for each one.
+To make this easier, we recommend that inside the Administration \> Edit Incident Severities screen you first make any statuses not used in TFS inactive in Spira.

 ### Configuring the Incident Custom Property Mapping

-Now that the various SpiraTeam standard incident fields have been mapped correctly, we need to configure the custom property mappings.
-This is used for both custom properties in SpiraTeam that map to custom fields in TFS and also for custom properties in SpiraTeam that are used to map to standard fields in TFS (e.g. Area) that don't exist in SpiraTeam.
+Now that the various Spira standard incident fields have been mapped correctly, we need to configure the custom property mappings.
+This is used for both custom properties in Spira that map to custom fields in TFS and also for custom properties in Spira that are used to map to standard fields in TFS (e.g. Area) that don't exist in Spira.

 From the View/Edit Project Data Mapping screen, you need to click on the name of the Incident Custom Property that you want to add data-mapping information for: